Amazon announced a new initiative today called Project Zero.

 Additionally, Amazon is offering an optional product serialization service for companies that would have them.
 It means putting a unique, Amazon serial code on their products during manufacturing that will allow Amazon to scan and confirm that a given product is authentic before it ever leaves a warehouse.

 You can read more about serialization in our previous blog post.

 But the main point about item serialization is that Amazon intends to charge for these codes and to charge for each item that bears the code.
 So Project Zero is a method that Amazon proposes for stopping counterfeiting on its website, but it is also a way for Amazon to earn revenue.

-While there’s no easy way to sign up for Project Zero yet, interested brands can head to Amazon’s site to join a waitlist.
+There’s no easy way to sign up for Project Zero yet, interested brands can head to Amazon’s site to join a waitlist.